-For release 8.0.28 and later: MySQL Cluster Manager supports the restoring of NDB native encrypted cluster backups.
+Supports the restoring of NDB native encrypted cluster backups.
 To restore an encrypted backup, use the --password-file option to provide a file that contains the encryption password for the backup.
 The following must be true for the password file:

-- The file must be present on each host where mand runs a data node that is being restored. - If the file path is relative, it is relative to the working directory of the mcmd agent mentioned in the last bullet.
+- The file must be present on each host where mcmd runs a data node that is being restored. - If the file path is relative, it is relative to the working directory of the mcmd agent mentioned in the last bullet.

-5.7.6 The backup agents Command
+5.8.6 The backup agents Command